 - Copies of supporting documentation for Social Security Income, Welfare, Child Support, Food Stamps, Workers’ Compensation, and TANF.

-Families are required to reapply for financial assistance each year and every attempt is made to provide ongoing assistance to returning students that demonstrate continued need.
+Families are required to reapply for financial assistance every other year and every attempt is made to provide ongoing assistance to returning students that demonstrate continued need.

 ** Please remember that the school cannot provide financial assistance unless the FACTS assessment has been completed and verified**